 In addition to increased business agility and elastic scale, there are numerous advantages to using Thru with MuleSoft for EDI use cases:

-- Automate B2B file transfers for SFTP, FTPS, FTP, AS2, Amazon S3 and more.
+- Automate B2B file transfers for SFTP, FTPS, Amazon S3 and more.

 - Integrate with Mule flows using the Thru MFT Connector for MuleSoft.